zpgallegos/zavant/readme.md

 Bootstrap configuration is consulted only while its corresponding watermark is absent.
 Thereafter the persisted S3 state is authoritative.
 If any daily branch fails, its manifest remains in S3 and the handler raises so the Lambda invocation is visibly unsuccessful.

-This completes the local application, historical CLI reconciliation, production API-to-raw Lambda, Glue-to-Iceberg projection, and their scheduled Step Functions orchestration.
-Workflow verification, alarms, dbt transformation, semantics, and presentation remain later layers of the project.
+This completes the local application, historical CLI reconciliation, production API-to-raw Lambda, Glue-to-Iceberg projection, scheduled Step Functions orchestration, and current-revision dbt staging layer.
+Workflow verification, alarms, conformed dbt models, semantics, and presentation remain later layers of the project.

 ## Local analytical projection